-- The actual Maximum coincident demand at the network level for historical years, extracted from the System Demand data set of system daily maximum demand loads.
-Temperature correction for 90%, 50% and 10% PoE system maximum demand is made using the past 30 years of daily temperature from selected weather stations throughout SEQ - Weather normalised data, derived using the past 30 years of temperatures - System forecasts, obtained from modelling a temperature-corrected multivariate regression model using economic, demand management, and distributed energy sources (DER, such as solar PV uptakes).
+- 50 PoE level this best estimate level is obtained from a Maximum demand distribution such that 50% of the annual peak values are each side of this value - 10 PoE level this highest level is obtained from a Maximum demand distribution such that 10% of the annual peak values exceed this - The actual Maximum coincident demand at the network level for historical years, extracted from the System Demand data set of system daily maximum demand loads - Temperature correction for 90, 50 and 10 PoE system maximum demand is made using the past 30 years of daily temperature from selected weather stations throughout SEQ - System forecasts, obtained from modelling a temperature-corrected multivariate regression model using economic, demand management, and distributed energy sources (DER, such as solar PV uptakes) - The nature of the system maximum demand methodology and the resulting forecast is such that it is considered the most accurate and reliable indicator of future demand in the network - Naturally, there is a level of uncertainty in predicting future values.
+To accommodate the uncertainty, forecasts at differing levels of probability have been made using the Probability of Exceedance (PoE) statistic.
+In practical planning terms for an electricity distribution network, planning for a 90 PoE level would leave the network far too vulnerable to under-capacity issues, so only the 10 PoE and 50 PoE values are important for network planning.

-Forecasts at differing levels of probability have been made using the Probability of Exceedance (PoE) statistic.
-In practical planning terms for an electricity distribution network, planning for a 90 PoE level would leave the network far too vulnerable to under-capacity issues, so only the 10 PoE and 50 PoE values are significant.
+Comparison of the final forecast with AEMO / Powerlink demand forecasts is undertaken to confirm that the forecast is reasonable.

-The system peak demand forecast model incorporates economic, temperature and customer behavioural parameters in a multiple regression as follows:
+The system demand model incorporates economic, temperature and customer behavioural parameters.